llsoftsec/llsoftsecbook/book.md

   can enable an attacker to derive the value of the secret key.
 These papers demonstrate deriving the secret key from implementations of specific cryptographic kernels.
 It can also be used to break ASLR\index{ASLR}.
-- BTB: SBPA [@Aciicmez2007], BranchShadow [@Lee2017].
+- Branch Target Predictor\index{Branch target predictor}: SBPA [@Aciicmez2007],
+  BranchShadow [@Lee2017].
 These earlier attacks are based on making a branch in the spy process alias in the BTB with a targeted branch in the victim process.
   They use methods such as timing difference, last branch records, instruction traces or performance counters to measure whether the branch in the spy process caused a specific state change in the BTB.
-- RSB: Hyper-Channel [@Bulygin2008].
+- Return address predictor\index{return address predictor}: Hyper-Channel [@Bulygin2008].
 In this case, a spy process invokes $N$ calls to fill up the return stack predictor.
 Then it lets the victim process execute.
 Then, the spy process can measure how many of its return stack entries have been removed from the RSB, by measuring the number of $N$ returns that get mis-predicted.
   If the number of calls in the victim process is dependent on secret information, this could leak it.

 The papers referred to above contain detailed explanations of how they set up the attack.
 All of these attacks use a general 3-step approach, similar to